FS > M.A.Y.B.E.

 I hope that helps, Amber!

-Filed in: Relationships /78/ | Control /110/ | Parenting /5/
+Filed in: Relationships /78/ | Parenting /5/ | Control /110/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Erern."
-Pretty sure it has to do with meerkats.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Haarerk."
+Which I believe is a term used when speaking about friends who have certain qualities.

 ·